 AllowedIPs = 0.0.0.0/0routes ALL traffic through the VPN (full tunnel).
 Change it to specific subnets for split tunneling.PersistentKeepalive = 25keeps the connection alive through NAT — you want this.- The DNS line uses Cloudflare’s 1.1.1.1 but swap it if you prefer Quad9 (9.9.9.9) or your own resolver.

-macOS: WireGuard from App Store or brew install wireguard-tools → Import tunnel → Activate.
+macOS: Install WireGuard from the App Store or use Homebrew (brew install wireguard-tools).
+Import the .conf tunnel and click Activate.

 Without a kill switch, your real IP leaks if the VPN drops.
 WireGuard has a built-in one: add Table = auto to the [Interface] section of your client config.
 It automatically removes the default route when the tunnel goes down.

-Test it: sudo wg-quick down wg0 — your internet should stop working until the tunnel reconnects.
+Test it by tearing down the interface: sudo wg-quick down wg0 — your internet should stop working until the tunnel reconnects.

 Phone, tablet, work laptop — each needs its own key pair and IP: